 Unlocking the key to long term employment and her first apartment!

-Sarah Wardle started working at Fiona Stanley Hospital while completing year 12 at Leeming Senior High school.
+Sarah started working at Fiona Stanley Hospital while completing year 12 at Leeming Senior High school.
 Six years on, she in a long term employee at the hospital working as a domestic assistant in the Rapid Response team.
 “I love by job to bits” says Sarah.

 Sarah works three half days a week.
 Her main tasks is to keep the hospital walkways orderly.
 She enjoys the social aspect of her job and often sees many people from her school and the local community at her work.
 “I love cleaning and meeting people” says Sarah.